 Stay on top of the cost of your dental care options.
-Evaluate your dental needs and use online tools like the FAIR Health dental cost app or the Hawaii Dental Service Cost Estimator.
-This will help give you an idea of how much dental work costs.
+Evaluate your dental needs and use online tools like this FAIR Health dental cost app or the Delta Dental Cost Estimator.
+This will help give you an idea of what dental work costs.

 When we no longer have an employer to access dental insurance, navigating the insurance marketplace can be intimidating.
 Hawaii Dental Service is here to help you understand the coverage options in retirement that support your smile health.